-ID Intervention Details Feasibility Impact Effectiveness 2.1 Conserve private lands Continue to pursue conservation easements with the City of Fredericton to conserve city-owned lands that the NWAI is actively restoring, as well as pursuing a partnership with land trust(s) to facilitate purchasing private lands to: (1) conserve floodplain properties that the NWAI would then restore (see Intervention 1.1), and (2) conserve remaining mature Acadian Forest to contribute to the goal of no net loss.
-Medium Very High More information required 2.2 Recommend Crown Land protected areas Submit recommendations to the province for new Crown Land protected areas to conserve remaining mature Acadian Forest.
+ID Intervention Details Feasibility Impact Effectiveness 2.1 Conserve private lands Continue to pursue conservation easements with the City of Fredericton to conserve city-owned lands that the NWAI is actively restoring, as well as pursuing a partnership with land trust(s) to facilitate purchasing private lands to: (1) conserve floodplain properties that the NWAI would then restore (see Intervention 1.1), and (2) conserve remaining mature Wabanaki Forest to contribute to the goal of no net loss.
+Medium Very High More information required 2.2 Recommend Crown Land protected areas Submit recommendations to the province for new Crown Land protected areas to conserve remaining mature Wabanaki Forest.
 Additionally, staff will reach out to Larry Wuest about a previously-proposed PNA to determine whether this should also be submitted as a recommendation.
-Very High Medium More information required 2.3 Support development of IPCA(s) Provide continued support to Indigenous partners in designating one or more IPCAs in the watershed to decrease the threats of unsustainable forestry and the Sisson mine.
+Very High Medium More information required 2.3 Support development of IPCA(s) Provide continued support to Indigenous partners in designating one or more IPCAs in the watershed to decrease the pressures of unsustainable forestry and the Sisson mine.
 NWAI staff have discussed the concept of an IPCA in the proposed mine footprint with the Wolastoqey Nation and it was well received.
+Consider building support by including a SAR lens (Wood Turtle, forest birds, etc.) in funding applications.
 Very High Medium More information required 2.4 Influence forest industry to conserve more areas Explore partnership opportunities with J.D.
-Irving Ltd and other industrial forest companies working in the watershed to conserve mature Acadian Forest and other rare ecosystems (e.g. JDI Unique Areas program; increasing buffers around cold-water refugia, etc.).
-Very High Medium More information required 2.5 Expand the Landowner Conservation Program to include private woodlot owners Engage with private woodlot owners in the watershed by providing best management practices on how to conserve and sustainably manage Acadian Forest.
-This intervention may also link to intervention 3.2, which aims to assist in restoring Acadian Forest in private lands.
+Irving Ltd and other industrial forest companies working in the watershed to conserve mature Wabanaki Forest and other rare ecosystems (e.g. JDI Unique Areas program; increasing buffers around cold-water refugia, etc.).
+Very High Medium More information required 2.5 Implement Forest Stewardship Program Engage with private woodlot owners in the watershed by providing best management practices on how to conserve and sustainably manage Wabanaki Forest, including identifying AND conserving habitat for SAR.
+This intervention may also link to intervention 1.4, which aims to assist in restoring Wabanaki Forest in private lands.
 High High Effective